Social investment is talked about and touted but the voluntary sector is sceptical about its origins and suitability for their needs.

 “We’ve got the business model nailed and the Key Fund has really helped us analyse what’s working and what’s not.
 It’s been a lifesaver really.
 As a small business, it’s very easy to go under just because people aren’t paying as quickly as needed.
 It helped us bridge that gap and stabilise us as a company.
 And it helped us to analyse our business, particularly the CIC that’s more driven by need.
 Our vision is big and our heart is big, but we have to do it one step at a time and not be overwhelmed to meet everyone’s needs.
 Key Fund has been instrumental in bringing about balance to make it a sound business model.
 It’s given us that breathing space, and helped us focus.”

-Following an extensive consultation, Access’s initial capacity building programmes begin in 2016.
-A three pronged approach sees the launch of the Reach Fund, the Impact Management Programme, and Access’s support for Good Finance.
+Our initial capacity-building programmes begin in 2016.
+A three-pronged approach sees the launch of the Reach Fund, the Impact Management Programme, and our support for Good Finance.

-The Reach Fund supports charities and social enterprises who are keen to take on investment but who need some specific support to overcome barriers to doing so.
-The programme’s design is influenced by a number of previous “investment readiness” programmes and is intended to give charities as much control as possible in shaping their investment readiness plan with direct input from the investors.
+The Reach Fund supports charities and social enterprises that are keen to take on investment but need some specific support to overcome barriers.
+The programme gives charities as much control as possible in shaping their investment readiness plan, with direct input from investors.

 Crucially the Reach Fund succeeds in putting charities and social enterprises in control (grantees score their sense of control of the process at 4.3/5).

 The Impact Management Programme runs from 2016 to 2019 and offers support for charities and social enterprises seeking to grow their ability to quantify, report on, increase and ‘get paid for’ their impact.
 Delivered by a partnership led by New Philanthropy Capital, it is co-designed by the sector to ensure it is user-friendly and reflects organisations’ needs.